Strangulation or Impeded Breathing Attorney in Phoenix, Arizona

 What’s the Difference Between Strangulation and Impeded Breathing?

 Choking or strangulation are common allegations in domestic violence situations but choking or strangling does not necessarily rise to a felony aggravated assault charge.
 If you wrap your hands or arm around someone’s neck forcefully in an emotionally charged situation, most people will call that choking or strangling.
-While that is an assault and domestic violence, it is not likely a felony unless you actually impede the victim’s ability to breathe.
+While that is an assault and domestic violence, it is not likely a felony unless you impede the victim’s ability to breathe.

 When the Police Investigate Domestic Violence with Impeded Breathing